 Advantages & Disadvantages

-- One of the most popular hardware wallets available, which has a great reputation and is well-recommended.
+- Was one of the most popular hardware wallets available.

-- Ledger Live (the wallet interface) is fantastic: it has made the process of sending, receiving, and storing your cryptocurrencies even easier than before.
+- Ledger Live (their wallet interface) is fantastic: it has made the process of sending, receiving, and storing your cryptocurrencies even easier than before.

-- Not all cryptocurrencies are supported via Ledger Live yet.
+- Not all cryptocurrencies are supported via Ledger Live.

 - Unlike the Trezor One, Ledger’s firmware is not open source.